Truc: French Truc

 Players deal in turn with the first dealer being chosen by any agreed upon means.
 Each round, players are dealt 3 cards one at a time.
 The non-dealer may propose a redeal if the dealer agrees.
 The hands are put aside and each receives 3 new cards.
 Only one redeal may be made, and only if both players agree.
-To win a round, a player must win two of the three tricks, or the first trick if both players win one and the third is tied by making the opponent fold to a raise.
+To win a round, a player must win two of the three tricks, the first trick if both players win one and the third is tied, or by making the opponent fold to a raise.

 Play

 The non-dealer leads the first trick and the winner of each trick leads the next.
 As Truc is a no-trump game, any card may be played by either player and tricks are taken by the highest card led regardless of suit.
 If both cards played are of equal ranks, the trick is then considered "spoilt", belonging to none of the players (but during scoring is effectively awarded to the player who captured the first trick of that hand), and the same leader leads the next.
 A round finishes when one player concedes or when three tricks have been completed.
 Whoever took two tricks, or whoever took the first if each took one, scores 1 point or whatever the value of the round may have been increased to.
 If all three tricks were spoilt, neither player scores points.